endeavorcomm/le-cms/setup-cert-mgmt-system.md

 - change the 'ACMEDNS_URL' to the FQDN of your acme-challenge server
 - add your acme-challenge server's network IP to the 'ALLOW_FROM' array (ex "192.168.1.1/32")

-### Deploy le-cms scripts
+### Deploy le-cms files to certbot home directory

-#### If using HTTP challenges, login to your webserver(s) as a user with sudo privileges
+#### Login to your webserver(s) as a user with sudo privileges

 Download scripts, or clone the repo from [GitHub](https://github.com/endeavorcomm/le-cms), and copy to the user's home directory

     sudo apt install git
     git clone https://github.com/endeavorcomm/le-cms.git

-If you cloned the repo, copy deploy-site.sh to your user's home directory
+If you cloned the repo, copy deploy-site.sh and le-cms.config to your user's home directory

     cp le-cms/deploy-site.sh ~
+    cp le-cms/le-cms.config ~

 Make sure the script is executable

     chmod 700 deploy-site.sh

+Edit the config file and fill in the fields with the proper information for this webserver.

 #### Login to your certificate management server as the certbot user